frank-kolesik/digi-blog/markdown/example.md

 ---
-title: Test 123
+titel: Test 123
-description: This is a 123 test.
+beschreibung: This is a 123 test.
-tags:
+schulstufe: 5
-  - bla
+modul: Grundlagen
-  - bli
+kompetenzen:
-  - blub
+  - T
 ---

 # An h1 header